rubenmgx/K3s_Prometheus_Grafana/README.md

 # K3s + Prometheus + Grafana Setup for Fedora 42

-This directory contains scripts for setting up and tearing down a complete Kubernetes monitoring stack on Fedora 42, designed for experimenting with Prometheus MCP servers.
+This directory contains scripts for setting up and tearing down a complete Kubernetes monitoring stack on MAcOS, designed for experimenting with Prometheus MCP servers.

 ## Quick Start